baselime/docs/observability-as-code/basic.md

 It should be noted that the Baselime CLI reserves a `.out` folder at the root of the `.baselime` folder where OaC configurations will be ignored.
 !!!

-The following example shows a simple example of the files present within the `.baselime` folder.
+The following example shows a basic example of the files present within the `.baselime` folder.

 +++ index.yml